Lumut Naval Base: Heliport

 The Royal Malaysian Navy purchased six used Westland Wasp helicopters from the Royal Navy in May 1986.
 As part of the agreement, the Royal Navy will loan two pilots, one aviation engineer, and five aviation technicians to the Royal Malaysian Navy.
 As a result, the Royal Malaysian Navy constructed a heliport at the Lumut Naval Base, thereby establishing the Naval Air Unit.

-Tenants unit
+Tenant units

 Lumut Naval Base is a large military installation that houses several Royal Malaysian Navy units.
 Among the tenants' units are: